 in total dollars gifted to Ascensus 529 plans

 Since its launch in 2007, our Ugift program has offered 529 account owners a unique opportunity to crowd source their savings efforts.

 Ugift now allows users to set up a Gift Giver profile, which allows them to save their banking information, view their gift history, and schedule recurring gifts.
-Over the course of 2018, we saw over 9,000 new gift-giver profiles and over $10,000 new recurring gifts established.
+Over the course of 2019, we saw over $11,000 new recurring gifts established.

 recurring gifts established